-Valuation - This service is responsible for the compilation and maintenance of the Valuation Roll.
+Valuation for Non Domestic Rating - This service is responsible for the compilation and maintenance of the Valuation Roll.
 The Valuation Roll is used by the Directors of Finance of the Board's constituent Councils to bill occupiers/owners for non-domestic rates.
 A statement is included with relevant forms and Notices stating that they can be made available in other languages or larger print.